-Type of extinguisher Charge check Hydrostatic test Test pressure Water and foam replacement of charge each year at each class renewal 1,5 times the working pressure (working pressure) Powder with shell not kept under pressure check each year replacement of charge at 5- year intervals (5-year intervals) (2 MPa if the working pressure is unknown) CO 2 avtinaviahana aant aahana 25 MPa Halon Powder with shell kept under pressure at 2-year intervals extinguishers sent ashore for refilling when found empty or low charged (less than 90% for CO 2 and with low pressure for powder extinguishers) 1,5 times the working pressure (2 MPa if the working pressure is unknown) Small compressed air or gas bottles used in fire extinguishers not permanently kept under pressure internal inspection at class renewal surveys at class renewal surveys where internal inspection is not possible 25 MPa if of a CO 2 type
+Type of extinguisher Charge check Hydrostatic test Test pressure Water and foam replacement of charge each year at each class renewal 1,5 times the working pressure (working pressure) Powder with shell not kept under pressure check each year replacement of charge at 5- year intervals (5-year intervals) (2 MPa if the working pressure is unknown) CO 2 25 MPa Halon Powder with shell kept under pressure at 2-year intervals extinguishers sent ashore for refilling when found empty or low charged (less than 90% for CO 2 and with low pressure for powder extinguishers) 1,5 times the working pressure (2 MPa if the working pressure is unknown) Small compressed air or gas bottles used in fire extinguishers not permanently kept under pressure internal inspection at class renewal surveys at class renewal surveys where internal inspection is not possible $\begin{array}{cccccc} 2 & times & the & working \\ pressure \\ 25 & MPa & if of a & CO_2 & type \\ with & safety & devices \\ 35 & N/mm^2 & if of a & CO_2 & type \\ without & safety & devices \end{array}$

-SECTION 4 HULL INTERMEDIATE SURVEY
+HULL INTERMEDIATE SURVEY

-- 1.1.1 The requirements of this Section apply to intermediate hull surveys of all yachts.
+1.1.1 The requirements of this Section apply to intermediate hull surveys of all yachts.
 Additional requirements for yachts constructed in material different from steel are set out in Ch 3, Appendix 3, 4 and 5.
-The specific requirements for intermediate surveys related to additional class notations assigned to yachts are addressed in Chapter 4. - 1.1.2 The intermediate survey is to include examination and checks on a sufficiently extensive part of the structure to show that the structures of the yacht are in satisfactory condition so that the yacht is expected to operate until the end of the current period of class, provided that the yacht is properly maintained and other surveys for mainte-nance of class are duly carried out during this period. - 1.1.3 Owners are reminded that, in compliance with the requirements in Ch 2, Sec 2, [6.3], any modification to the yacht's hull, equipment and machinery affecting its classification is to be made known to Tasneef. - 1.1.4 The Owner is to provide the necessary facilities to enable the class intermediate survey.
-The conditions for survey as detailed in Ch 2, Sec 2, [2.4] to Ch 2, Sec 2, [2.6] are to be met. - 1.1.5 A survey-planning meeting is to be held prior to the commencement of the survey.
+The specific requirements for intermediate surveys related to additional class notations assigned to yachts are addressed in Chapter 4.

+1.1.2 The intermediate survey is to include examination and checks on a sufficiently extensive part of the structure to show that the structures of the yacht are in satisfactory condition so that the yacht is expected to operate until the end of the current period of class, provided that the yacht is properly maintained and other surveys for mainte-nance of class are duly carried out during this period.

+1.1.3 Owners are reminded that, in compliance with the requirements in Ch 2, Sec 2, [6.3], any modification to the yacht's hull, equipment and machinery affecting its classification is to be made known to Tasneef.

+1.1.4 The Owner is to provide the necessary facilities to enable the class intermediate survey.
+The conditions for survey as detailed in Ch 2, Sec 2, [2.4] to Ch 2, Sec 2, [2.6] are to be met.

+1.1.5 A survey-planning meeting is to be held prior to the commencement of the survey.